 How do I watch the live-stream concert?

 Take a few minutes to create a free account on Vimeo.
-Then, check out our how-to-watch guide on our website, which will be up in the coming week.
+Then, check out our how-to-watch guide on our website.
 You must purchase a ticket or subscription to view Symphoria concerts.
 If you have questions about creating a Vimeo account, give us a call at 315-299-5598.

 I already purchased tickets and I don’t want to watch live-stream concert.
 What are my options?